lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 10. [Severe] Protection from Elemental Energy: not working, as not referencing the correct 2da resource.
 The subspells Protection from Electricity and Acid have wrong descriptions and spell level.
 11. [Harmless] Monster Summoning IV: summoning eff power 8 -> 0.
 12. [Minor] Farsight: clairvoyance opcode power 3 -> 4.
 Clairvoyance and farsight opcodes resist/dispel -> 2.
 13. [Implementation] Vitriolic Sphere: use EE damage opcode features.
+Corresponding scroll has incorrect inventory and header icons.

 ### Level 5.